 There are two different types of pension fund to consider, state pension and private pension.
 Under no circumstances can creditors redirect state pension payments to cover your debts.
 The situation with a private pension is slightly different.
 Where you are making contributions, your creditors may request these cease and the funds are used to repay outstanding debts.
 In the event that you receive a lump sum pension payment before the end of your IVA this may be classed as a “windfall” and become part of your individual voluntary arrangement, to be distributed to creditors.
 If in any doubt regarding pension assets you should approach your insolvency practitioner.

 Do I require employment income to do an IVA?

-While there is no formal requirement to be in employment when in an IVA you will need to have a source of regular income/benefits.
-These must cover living expenses and leave surplus to go towards your IVA payments.
-If you have no regular income then an IVA would not be suitable and alternative options would be considered.
+While there is no formal requirement to be in employment when in an individual voluntary arrangement you will need to have a source of regular income/benefits.
+These must cover living expenses and leave a surplus to go towards your IVA payments.
+If you have no regular income then an individual voluntary arrangement would not be suitable and alternative options would be considered.

 Would an IVA affect my employment?

 In theory, there is no reason for you to inform your employer about an IVA although you may be legally obliged if employed in certain professions.
 A profession such as finance, law, property and accountancy may bar those in an IVA from practising or holding certain positions.
 There are some occasions where continued employment may be allowed but with clearly defined restrictions.